 Chronic idiopathic constipation and IBS have symptoms that come with them, including feeling like you had an incomplete bowel movement, abdominal pain, and bloating.
 This medication works to raise the fluid levels in your intestines, and this can push the food through your system faster.
 In turn, this can alleviate your symptoms.
 You’ll typically take this medication once per day, but your doctor will give you a schedule.

-Many Medicare recipients complain about constipation, and the number of people who have it seems to go up as they age.
+Many Medicare recipients complain about constipation, and the number of people who have it seems to go up as they age, according to National Library of Medicine.
 Among people 65 years old, over 20% of women and over 10% of men report experiencing it.
 When you get over 80 years old, this number goes up to over 30% for women and 20% for men.
 For long-term residents, this percentage easily tops 80%.

 To help avoid problems with constipation as you get older, you may find yourself shifting toward a well-balanced diet that has good sources of fiber like beans, vegetables, and carbohydrates from whole grains.
 Drinking less caffeine and more water while adding regular exercise to your routine can help too.
 It’s a good idea to talk to your nutritionist or primary care doctor to find out if switching your lifestyle habits can help with your constipation levels.